StateSmith/StateSmith-examples/embedded-solar-1/README.md

 		BATTERY_STATS_3
 ```

 and then generate the majority of the PlantUML code we need.
-Just keep it simple and use `-->` for transitions.

-Maybe an online tool that you paste the text into and it gives you the PlantUML code back?